Collegiate-Edu-Nation/easy-ftc/CONTRIBUTING.md

   _Append `-x uml` if PlantUML has not been installed_

+#### Known Quirks

+- Running the build using the Gradle extension for VSCode on NixOS fails as the extension doesn't seem to pass environment variables to the Gradle daemon correctly (note the setting of GRADLE_OPTS in flake.nix).
+The workaround is to invoke the build task manually via `./gradlew build`

+- The coverage task will not work in Windows, but since it's simply an alias of sorts around `createReleaseUnitTestCoverageReport`, just invoke that task directly

 ### ToDo

 - [ ] Support gyro-based turning for drive in cmd